Cost Accounting Compliance

 Cost accounting and financial compliance for sponsored projects in entity 05 accounts at the University of Pittsburgh is dictated by various federal Office of Management and Budget Circulars and agency regulations.
 Ensuring compliance with the financial terms and conditions of the sponsored award including compliance with federal and agency regulations and requirements is the responsibility of both the Principal Investigator and the Department Administrator.
 The following is a brief explanation of the major bodies of federal and agency regulations that address financial compliance related to sponsored projects:

 In 1996, the OMB issued revisions to Circular A-21, that included the institution of Cost Accounting Standards (CAS) applicable to educational institutions (located in Title 48 of the Code of Federal Regulations Part 9905).
-Cost Accounting Standards are formal statements issued by the CAS Board and incorporated into A-21 that provide principles to be followed, practices to be applied or criteria to be followed in estimating, accumulating and reporting costs of grants and contracts subject to OMB Circular A-21.
+Cost Accounting Standards are formal statements issued by the CAS Board and incorporated into the Uniform Guidance that provide principles to be followed, practices to be applied or criteria to be followed in estimating, accumulating and reporting costs of grants and contracts subject to OMB Uniform Guidance.
 The objectives of CAS are to increase the uniformity and consistency of cost accounting practices, in like circumstances, among colleges and universities.
-The University is subject to a total of four different CAS standards outlined in OMB Circular A-21 and further detailed in Appendix A of Circular A-21.
-CAS standards can be referenced at http://www.gpo.gov/fdsys/granule/CFR-2005-title48-vol7/CFR-2005-title48-vol7-part9905.
+The University is subject to a total of four different CAS standards outlined in subsection 200.419 of the Uniform Guidance.
+CAS standards can be referenced at https://www.gpo.gov/fdsys/granule/CFR-2005-title48-vol7/CFR-2005-title48-vol7-part9905.

 The National Science Foundation (NSF) Proposal & Award Policies & Procedures Guide (PAPPG) is comprised of documents relating to the Foundation's proposal and award process for the assistance programs of NSF.
 The PAPPG, in conjunction with NSF’s Grant General Conditions, serves as the Foundation’s implementation of 2 CFR § 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
 The PAPPG also requires grantees to have systems policies and procedures in place that ensure proper control and compliance with respect to grant activities and funds they manage.
-The manual does not apply to contracts.
-The NSF Grants Policy Manual can be referenced at http://www.nsf.gov/pubsys/ods/getpub.cfm?gpm.
+The Guide does not apply to contracts.
+The NSF PAPPG can be referenced at https://www.nsf.gov/publications/pub_summ.jsp?ods_key=papp.

-The Public Health Service (PHS) Grants Policy Statement (GPS) provides the policy requirements that provide guidance related to the administration of PHS grant awards.
-The GPS incorporates the cost principles contained in OMB Circular A-21 by reference.
+The Health and Human Services Grants Policy Statement (HHS GPS) provides the policy requirements that provide guidance related to the administration of HHS grant awards.
+The HHS GPS incorporates the cost principles contained in OMB Circular A-21 by reference.
 The GPS also requires grantees to have systems policies and procedures in place that ensure proper control and compliance with respect to grant activities and funds they manage.
-The NIH Grants Policy Statement can be referenced at http://grants.nih.gov/grants/policy/gps/.
+The HHS Grants Policy Statement can be referenced at https://www.hhs.gov/asfr/ogapa/aboutog/hhsgps107.pdf.

-Educational institutions that expend $500,000 or more in a fiscal year in federal awards are subject to a program-specific audit of those awards in accordance with OMB Circular A-133.
-The University’s annual A-133 audit is conducted by our external public accountants.
-The purpose of the A-133 audit is to ensure consistency, uniformity, internal control and compliance with federal regulations of expenditures on federal awards.
+Educational institutions that expend $750,000 or more in a fiscal year in federal awards are subject to a program-specific audit of those awards in accordance with Subpart F of the Uniform Guidance.
+The University’s annual single audit is conducted by our external public accountants.
+The purpose of the single audit is to ensure consistency, uniformity, internal control and compliance with federal regulations of expenditures on federal awards.